Debts Unsettled - Hollis Oliver - E-Book

 “What’s your name?”

-Back off, the kid’s not Gwen.
+Back off, he thought, the kid’s not Gwen.

 “My name’s Jacob.
 What’s yours?”

-“Michael, I live around the corner.
+“Michael.
+I live around the corner.
 How old are you, Jacob?”

 The kid’s voice became nasally and sarcastic.
 “Twelve, how old are you?”